top of page

 Mat.
 4:8-10 (ESV) Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their glory.
 (9) And he said to him, “All these I will give you, if you will fall down and worship me.”
 (10) Then Jesus said to him, “Be gone, Satan!
 For it is written, “‘You shall worship the Lord your God and him only shall you serve.’”
 (Emphasis added)

-Satan offered Christ a shortcut to power, position, and glory without the need to undergo any more trials, perfecting, or even death (Hebrews 5:9).
+Satan offered Christ a shortcut to power, position, and glory without needing to undergo more trials, perfecting, or even death (Hebrews 5:9).

-What many people don't realise is that the temptation to offer Christ the Kingdoms of the World did not end there.
+Many people don't realise that the temptation to offer Christ the Kingdoms of the World did not end there.
 The devil still offers the same temptation to the Church, the body of Christ today.
 We no longer refer to them as kingdoms; they are more commonly referred to as religious organisations.

-For many, the temptation to be part of a kingdom (i.e., religious organisation) and, in some cases, exercise power and authority in it now is just too hard to resist.
+Sadly, for many, the temptation to be part of a kingdom (i.e., religious organisation) and, in some cases, exercise power and authority in this age is just too hard to resist.

 Rev. 14:12 ESV Here is a call for the endurance of the saints, those who keep the commandments of God and their faith in Jesus.
 (Emphasis added)

-The Church, as the body of Christ, will be tested similarly to that of our Lord.
-We, like Christ, have been called to resist accepting power and authority from Satan in this age.
-We have been called to patiently endure, keep the commandments of God, and keep our faith in Jesus.
-Any office we should be looking forward to is in the kingdom to come when Christ returns.
+We have been called to patiently endure, keep God's commandments, and keep our faith in Jesus.
+Any office we should look forward to is in the kingdom to come when Christ returns.

 Satan has deceived the Church into thinking it can and/or should establish an image of the Kingdom of God now, on earth, without having to wait on the Lord God to send Christ.
 Like Jesus, we are all being tested as to whether or not we, too, are willing to wait patiently on God's promises and timing.